Screenshots

 folder>/CuePlay.
 That's all and should make CuePlay do it's job.

-downloaded '.deb' file using 'Ubuntu Software Centre'.
-CuePlay defaults
+the downloaded '.deb' file using 'Ubuntu Software Centre'.
+A better

 After installing CuePlay, you can edit '~/.cueplay/cueplay.ini'